 The walls forming El Adobe’s cocktail lounge were part of the original Miguel Yorba Adobe.
 The wine cellar is now housed in the Juzgado’s dungeon-like cell.
 The ground beneath the foyer served as a passageway for Seeley & Wright stagecoaches, until the advent to the Santa Fe Railroad in 1888.

 In 1910, Georgia Mott Vander-Leck bought and unified the properties for use as their residence and store.
 Thirty-six years later she sold it to a visionary farmer from the Rancho Mission Viejo, Mr. Clarence Brown.
-Brown built the El Adobe restaurant, which opened auspiciously on July 8, 1948 with the wedding and reception of the First Commandant of Camp Pendleton, General Fagan.
+Brown built the El Adobe restaurant, which opened auspiciously on July 8, 1948 with the wedding and reception of the first commander of Marine Corps Base Camp Pendleton, Maj.
+Gen. Joseph C. Fegan, USMC.
 Yearly, hundreds of couples continue the tradition as they marry in the garden-nestled Wedding Chapel.

 During his administration, former President Richard Nixon enjoyed the Mexican dishes prepared exclusively for him by El Adobe’s chef.
 These dishes inspired El Adobe’s change from continental to Mexican Cuisine.